 Skip to Content

 Brachytherapy is a procedure to implant radioactive seeds (pellets) into the prostate gland to kill prostate cancer cells.
-They may give off high or low amounts of radiation.
+The seeds may give off high or low amounts of radiation.

-Implant therapy - prostate cancer; Radioactive seed placement; Internal radiation therapy - prostate
+Implant therapy - prostate cancer; Radioactive seed placement; Internal radiation therapy - prostate; High dose radiation (HDR)

 Brachytherapy takes 30 minutes or more, depending on the type of therapy you have.
 Before the procedure, you will be given medicine so that you do not feel pain.
 You may receive: